kverpoorten/TelegramChannelAggregator/README.md

 The name is the exact name of the channel in Telegram.

 The filter is a [regular expression](https://docs.python.org/3/howto/regex.html) which is used to filter all incoming messages in that channel.
-For example if you want to filter messages that contain either the word "buying" or the word "selling" the filter expression would be `buying|selling`.
+For example if you want to filter messages that contain either the word "buying" or the word "selling" the filter expression would be `.*(buying|selling).*`.

 ## First run
 The first time you start the bot, make sure to do it on the command line as follows: